IMAGINE-H2020/uibk_ades/README.md

 ```
 from inside the project's build directory.

-Observe that runing this command does not remove any directories created by running `sudo make install`.
+Observe that runing this command does not remove any directories previsouly created by running `sudo make install`.